pmean/build-website/text/06/SpittingMatches.md

 -   [Seminar \#66: What Can Alternative Medicine Teach Us About Evidence-Based Medicine?](../training/hand66.asp)

-Dr. Kritzer\'s point, I presume, is that lawyers tend to view the world from an adversarial viewpoint, whereas social scientists tend to take a more collegial view.
+Dr. Kritzer's point, I presume, is that lawyers tend to view the world from an adversarial viewpoint, whereas social scientists tend to take a more collegial view.